arunelectrosoft/arunelectrosoft/blogContents/_Projects/Jekyll/LearningJekyll-Setup.md

 What is Responsive Pages ?
 The site will change its content size based on the device screen size.

-What i understood from BootStrap,
+What I understood from Bootstrap,
-BootStrap is a collection of opensource java scripts, which will generate css, along with html for creating responsive pages.
+Bootstrap is a collection of open-source JavaScripts, which will generate CSS, along with HTML for creating responsive pages.

 Responsive pages helps to view content on mobile/desktop seamlessly.